3DBAG/3dbag-viewer/README.md

-# 3D BAG Viewer
+# 3DBAG Viewer

-This is the repository for the components of the website and viewer of the 3D BAG.
-For general 3D BAG or data-related questions, issues see https://docs.3dbag.nl/en/contact/ .
+This is the repository for the components of the website and viewer of the 3DBAG.
+For general 3DBAG or data-related questions, issues see https://docs.3dbag.nl/en/contact/ .

 ## Installation
 ```